 Picture this: It’s the year 2024 and San Francisco’s economy is rebounding.
 The pandemic has subsided but gridlock has returned, ensnaring drivers and buses in bumper-to-bumper traffic.
 Though the congestion affects everyone, low-income communities and communities of color are impacted the most because they are more likely to take the bus, live in areas with higher rates of traffic collisions and polluted air, and spend more of their income on transportation.

-Flash back to 2020 and the San Francisco County Transportation Authority is investigating how congestion pricing could help the city avoid this unwanted and inequitable future.
+Flash back to 2020 and the San Francisco County Transportation Authority is investigating how charging a fee to drive downtown during busy hours could help prevent this unwanted and inequitable future.
 Used to keep traffic moving in cities like London and Stockholm, congestion pricing could increase safety, clean the air, and advance equity in San Francisco.

 But what should the policy look like?
 What should the fee be?
 Should certain groups receive discounts or exemptions?
 Where should the revenue go?